cyberus-technology/hedron/README.md

 Contact
 -------

-Feedback and comments should be sent to udo@hypervisor.org
+Feedback and comments should be sent to hypervisor@cyberus-technology.de.